srgblnch/python-scpilib/README.md

 ## Basic features

-- [x] Command three definition with readonly and read/write attributes.
+- [x] Command three definition with read-only and read/write attributes.
 - [x] Special commands (hint, they start by '*')
 - [x] Concatenation of commands (hint ';' separator).
 - [x] Listen network connections (only local/loopback or open to an interface).